-I am currently a DPhil (PhD) student at the University of Oxford in the School of Geography and the Environment and Smith School of Enterprise and the Environment, where I research conservation land purchase by individuals and families.
+I recently completed a DPhil (PhD) at the University of Oxford in the School of Geography and the Environment and Smith School of Enterprise and the Environment, where I studied conservation land purchase by individuals and families.
 My work aims to understand 1) factors that influence decision making about land purchase, such as motivations, values, and social context, 2) the experiences and perspectives of conservation landowners, and 3) the scale and characteristics of private conservation land ownership.

-My research is primarily rooted in conservation and economic geography, though I also rely on theory and methods from finance, management, sociology, and psychology.
-Epistemologically it is rooted in American pragmatism, and practically it has been influenced by recent work on privately protected areas by the World Commission on Protected Areas.
+My DPhil (PhD) research was primarily rooted in conservation and psychology, though I also relied on theory and methods from finance, management, sociology, and economic geography.
+Epistemologically it was grounded in American pragmatism, and practically it was influenced by recent work on privately protected areas by the World Commission on Protected Areas.

 In addition to research, coursework included ecosystems, governance, economics, technology, social theory, and ethics.
 I also conducted an independent project cataloging osteological collections of birds and fishes at the Oxford University Museum of Natural History.

 Undergraduate (AB) Research

 I began my studies with an AB in psychology from Harvard, where my honors thesis experimentally investigated the relationship between implicit attitudes and behavior.